 - Hip flexor pain.
 This pain usually occurs on the outside of your hip, down your upper thigh, or along your buttocks.
 These symptoms point to an injury or problem with soft tissue, such as your muscles, ligaments, or tendons.
 Hip injuries, such as hip tendonitis, may result in this type of pain.

 - Hip joint pain.
 This pain usually feels deeper.
 It occurs mainly on the inside of your hip and into your groin area.
 The result of the deterioration of the joint through aging and arthritis, the pain comes from a band of cartilage-like tissue that rims the outer portion of your hip socket.
 Called the hip labrum, it supports and deepens the socket.
 A labral tear comes from injury or overuse.

 - Referred hip pain.
 The paths of your body’s nerves sometimes cause hip pain when other areas are compromised.
 Diseases like cancer or diabetes — or conditions such as low back pain, a pinched nerve or a herniated disc in your spine — may cause hip pain, which your doctor diagnoses as referred pain.

 Symptoms of Hip Pain

-- As a dull ache that strengthens or burns with movement or pressure
+- As a dull ache that strengthens or burns with movement or pressure;

-Hip Pain Treatment
+Hip Pain Treatment in NJ